Paulossd/pharmaceutical_properties_and_environmental_fate/README.md

-# Pharmaceutical compounds at the surface water–groundwater interface: a systematic evidence synthesis of their properties and fate at the hyporheic zone
+# The hyporheic zone as a reactive control on pharmaceutical fate and groundwater vulnerability: a systematic evidence synthesis across the surface water–groundwater interface

-Reproducible analysis pipeline and supporting materials for the systematic evidence synthesis by **Tufoni & Nunes**.
+Reproducible analysis pipeline and supporting materials for the systematic evidence synthesis by **Tufoni, Monteiro & Nunes**.

 ## Overview